takanabe/github-actions-automate-projects/README.md

         GITHUB_PROJECT_COLUMN_NAME: To do
 ```

-1. Replace the URL set on `GITHUB_PROJECT_URL` to the URL of your repository project to place issues
+1. Replace the URL set on `GITHUB_PROJECT_URL` to the URL of your repository project to place issues/pull-requests
-1. Replace the URL set on `GITHUB_PROJECT_COLUMN_NAME` to the string which your repository project has and want to place issues
+1. Replace the URL set on `GITHUB_PROJECT_COLUMN_NAME` to the string which your repository project has and want to place issues/pull-requests

 ### Organization-based project